unawarespecs/it-project/CONTRIBUTING.md

 # (For other groupmates) Contributing

-If you are adding something to this page, add this in the header (between html opening tag and head tag)
+If you created (or edited) a page, add this in the header (between html opening tag and head tag)

 ```html
 <!DOCTYPE html>